Gypsy Rose Lee: Relationships

-In Hollywood, Lee married Arnold "Bob" Mizzy on August 25, 1937, at the insistence of the film studio.
+In Hollywood, Lee married Arnold "Bob" Mizzy on August 25, 1937, at the insistence of Twentieth Century-Fox production head Darryl F. Zanuck.
 She obtained a divorce in 1941, claiming cruelty, although biographer Noralee Frankel suggests the couple agreed that Lee could bring false charges so the divorce could go through uncontested.
 In 1942, she married William Alexander Kirkland; they divorced in 1944.
 While married to Kirkland, she gave birth on December 11, 1944, to a son fathered by Otto Preminger.
 Her son was named Erik Lee, but has since been known successively as Erik Kirkland, Erik de Diego, and Erik Lee Preminger.
 Lee married a third time in 1948, to Julio de Diego, but that union also ended in divorce.

 In 1940, she purchased a townhouse on East 63rd Street in Manhattan with a private courtyard, 26 rooms and seven baths.
 Mother Rose continued to demand money from Lee and Havoc.
 Lee rented a ten-room apartment on West End Avenue in Manhattan for Rose, who opened a boardinghouse for women there.
-On one occasion in the 1930s, Rose Thompson Hovick allegedly shot and killed a woman who was either a guest at the boardinghouse or a guest on the farm in Highland Mills in Orange County, New York, that Rose owned.
+On one occasion in the 1930s, Rose Thompson Hovick allegedly shot and killed a woman who was either a guest at the boardinghouse or a guest on the farm in Highland Mills in Orange County, New York Rose owned.
 A historical website cites varying reports of which place was the scene of the crime.
 According to Gypsy's son, Erik Lee Preminger, who is the author of several books, the murder victim was Mother Rose's female lover, who had allegedly made a pass at Gypsy.
 The violent incident was investigated and reportedly explained away as a suicide.
 Mother Rose was not prosecuted.

-Mother Rose's biographer strongly rejects the possibility that this woman, Genevieve Augustine, was Rose's lover, and doubts Rose's complicity in her death in light of Augustine's purported previous suicide attempts.
+Mother Rose's biographer strongly rejects the possibility this woman, Genevieve Augustine, was Rose's lover, and doubts Rose's complicity in her death in light of Augustine's purported previous suicide attempts.
 Rose Thompson Hovick died in 1954 of colon cancer.